Rome Off The Beaten Path

 Popular Things To Do In Rome

 Who hasn’t heard of Colosseum?
+It’s a place all Rome guides will take you for sure.
 This antique amphitheater and the cultural center of ancient Romans is one of the most famous places in Rome

 It’s also where thousands of people and animals were brutally killed in the past… Have you seen Gladiator movie?
 It shows bloody fights that took place in the coliseum.